Understanding Shift Differential Pay: How It Works, Examples, and Best Practices in 2025

 How Shift Differential Pay Works

-- Flat Fee: Instead of per-hour increases, some employers offer a fixed bonus such as $50 for each weekend or holiday shift, regardless of hours worked.
+• Flat Fee: A fixed bonus for a shift, such as $50 for a holiday or weekend, regardless of hours worked.

 Industries That Commonly Offer Shift Differential Pay